MegoSde/db-sql-scripts/README.md

    Location: `MSSQL-bluehat-hacking/POC-xss-attack.sql`
    This script demonstrates a Proof of Concept for preventing cross-site scripting (XSS) attacks on a Microsoft SQL Server.
 The script includes vulnerable scenarios, methods of exploitation, and secure practices to mitigate these vulnerabilities.

+3. **POC-generate-dummy-data-MSSQL.sql**
+   Location: `testing/POC-generate-dummy-data-MSSQL.sql`
+   This script provides a POC for generating dummy data for testing purposes in a Microsoft SQL Server environment.
+It includes the creation of `orders` and `orderline` tables, and a process for generating random data to simulate realistic database entries.

 ## Project Structure

 - **MSSQL-bluehat-hacking/**: This directory contains POC scripts related to preventing specific hacking attacks.
   - `POC-sql-injection.sql`: POC for SQL injection prevention.
   - `POC-xss-attack.sql`: POC for XSS attack prevention.

+- **testing/**: This directory contains scripts related to generating test data.
+  - `POC-generate-dummy-data-MSSQL.sql`: POC for generating dummy data in MSSQL.

 ## Future Additions
 This project is a work in progress, and future updates will include: